apache/doris-website/versioned_docs/version-2.0/query/query-variables/variables.md

 :::

   Whether to enable partial columns update semantics for native insert into statement, default is false.
 Please note that the default value of the session variable `enable_insert_strict`, which controls whether the insert statement operates in strict mode, is true.
 In other words, the insert statement is in strict mode by default, and in this mode, updating non-existing keys in partial column updates is not allowed.
 Therefore, when using the insert statement for partial columns update and wishing to insert non-existing keys, you need to set `enable_unique_key_partial_update` to true and simultaneously set `enable_insert_strict` to false.

+* `enable_cooldown_replica_affinity`

+  Users can choose whether to use the cooled copy for scanning first, which defaults to true

 #### Supplementary instructions on statement execution timeout control